BernardGreenberg/MuseScorePlugins/README.md

 # MuseScorePlugins
 My QML Plugins for the MuseScore application

-Working with Dale Larson, Matt McClinch, and Dmitrio95, we have effected changes to MuseScore that I have wanted for a long time, to wit, the ability to customize note and appoggiatura attack and release parameters from plugins toward artistic performance realization.
+Working with Dale Larson, Matt McClinch, and Dmitri Ovodok (@dmitrio95), we have effected changes to MuseScore that I have wanted for a long time, to wit, the ability to customize note and appoggiatura attack and release parameters from plugins toward artistic performance realization.

 The (long-intended) result of this is a trio of plugins hosted here, which allow customization of note attack and release, fraction of a note consumed by one or more _appoggiature_, and customized Baroque trills, on an individual note (or selection) basis, via straightforward, convenient GUI interface, removing the need ever to deal with the arcane and cumbersome Piano Roll Editor or “hacked *portati*” or other articulations.
 Hopefully, with some exposure and design iteration, these will become “standard plugins”, although I would like to see this functionality in the core.

 The plugins provided here are directly downloadable.
 You must install them into the Plugins directory, and follow the normal directions to install plugins (https://musescore.org/en/handbook/3/plugins).

 Note that **these plugins require MuseScore 3.3**: they will not work with the Released MuseScore 3.2 (let alone MuseScore 2).
 MuseScore 3.3 is now available as Beta software at https://musescore.org/en/3.3beta ; it includes the necessary features for these plugins.
-Full release of 3.3 is anticipated later this month (September, 2019).
+Full official release of 3.3 is now anticipated for October, 2019.

 In MuseScore, a note's _on-time_ and _off-time_ are, respectively, the delay of its onset and the time of its release as actually performed as opposed to its notated position and time-value (i.e., quarter (crochet), eighth (quaver), etc.).
 The note's notated value is measured in _per mille_, ‰, like percent, but in thousandths instead of hundredths.
 If a note starts exactly when notated, its on-time is 0.
 If a note ends exactly when notated, its off-time is 1000.
 The MuseScore *staccato* accent, for example, changes off-time to 500 (i.e. reduces the note to half its indicated length).
 All of these plugins, therefore, deal in time as *per mille* (1000ths).